CanDIG/CanDIGv3/docs/src/content/docs/deployment/backup-restore-candig.md

+---
-# Backing up and restoring CanDIG data
+title: Backing up and restoring CanDIG data
+description: Guide to backing up and restoring data stored in CanDIG
+---

 There are three kinds of data stored in CanDIG that we recommend backing up regularly.
 1. Clinical and Genomic metadata stored in CanDIGs's postgres databases